 Now that you’ve made all the pieces, all that’s left to do is assemble everything to finish off the kids’ panda beanie and cowl.

 Start by sewing the shorter edge (the cast on edge) of the mouthpiece to the cowl.
 I intended this cowl to be worn doubled, so I just sewed the mouth along the top edge.
 It can be pulled up when my nephew wants to use it and tucked away when he doesn’t.

 Next, sew the ears onto the beanie.
 Because the decreases were done in four sections, the beanie should lay flat, with two decrease lines on either side.
 These make the perfect guide for sewing the ears onto!

 Lastly, sew on the eye patches to the front of the beanie and slightly higher than the center.
 Also, use a couple of snap buttons and sew them onto the sides of the mouthpiece and where they meet the cuff of the beanie.
 This last step is optional if you chose to do the mouthpiece at all, but it helps keep it in place while the hat’s in use.

+I love the way this kids’ panda beanie turned out and I think my nephew is going to look adorable in it!
 This beanie is super easy to make because it is just a basic white beanie with the features all added on in the end.
 What I love most about this though is the Herringbone Cowl.
-I have been obsessed with the look of herringbone stitch for a while and I just didn’t have any project I wanted to use it for.
+I love the look of herringbone stitch for a while and I just didn’t have any project I wanted to use it for.
 So it was really cool to learn this new stitch and have it turned out the way I wanted.
-I also got to use my big needles, which was fun!

-See you soon!
+See you soon 🙂